sgzmd/blog/content/posts/android-safety-ux-package-verification.md

 This is the second post in Android Safety UX series - you can find the first one [right here](https://blog.kirillov.cc/posts/android-safety-ux-cybersecurity-ux-challenges/).

 In the previous post, we mentioned that Google Play Protect was our first step in the direction of building Android's safety UX.
-Let's dive straight in - but before that, I feel like we need a crash course in how Android's anti-malware protections work - I figured this might be useful since I couldn't find a comprehensive view of this available anywhere in the open (even though most of it isn't really a secret in any sense of the word).
+Before we dive straight into that, I feel like we need a crash course in how Android's anti-malware protections work - I figured this might be useful since I couldn't find a comprehensive view of this available anywhere in the open (even though most of it isn't really a secret in any sense of the word).

 This section will be fairly technical since it lays the foundation and provides some answers to why things were built the way they were built.